-Canada’s First Data-Driven Environmental Profile of Manila Hemp Fibre Plant
+Canada’s First Data-Driven Environmental Profile of Abaca Fibre Plant

 As the world moves toward responsible sourcing and a zero-waste system, we recognize the need to go beyond claims and provide quantitative evidence that our materials truly make a difference.